 This is Vox Tablet, the weekly podcast of Tablet Magazine, the online Jewish arts and culture magazine that used to be known as Nextbook.org.
 Our archive of podcasts is available on our site, tablet2015.wpengine.com.
 Vox Tablet, hosted by Sara Ivry, varies widely in subject matter and sound -- one week it’s a conversation with novelist Michael Chabon, theater critic Alisa Solomon, or anthropologist Ruth Behar.
 Another week brings the listener to “the etrog man” hocking his wares at a fruit-juice stand in a Jersualem market.
 Or into the hotel room with poet and rock musician David Berman an hour before he and his band, Silver Jews, head over to their next gig.
 Recent guests include Alex Ross, Shalom Auslander, Aline K. Crumb, Howard Jacobson, and the late Norman Mailer.
-See acast.com/privacy for privacy and opt-out information.
+Hosted on Acast.
+See acast.com/privacy for more information.

 This podcast may use tracking and attribution, dynamic content insertion and is insecure